SixLabors/docs/articles/imagesharp/pixelbuffers.md

 ### OK nice, but how do I get a single pointer or span to the underlying pixel buffer?

-That's the neat part, youd don't. 🙂 Well ... normally.
+That's the neat part, you don't. 🙂 Well ... normally.

 For custom image processing code written in C#, we highly recommend to use the methods introduced above, since ImageSharp buffers are discontiguous by default.
 However, certain interop use-cases may require to overcome this limitation, and we support that.
 Please read the [Memory Management](memorymanagement.md) section for more information.